Michaeljacobej/Java-Data-Structure/Data Structure/Read.md

         - Height/Depth: Calculate the heigh or depth of the tree
         - Balance: Ensure the tree remains balanced to maintain efficient operations

+    # Stacks
-    9. Stacks: the last in first out principle dictates that the element that was most recently inserted is also the element that is removed first
+    ## the last in first out principle dictates that the element that was most recently inserted is also the element that is removed first

       a.
 Advantages: